Jaw Droppers: Dealing with Impacted Wisdom Teeth

 Horizontal Impaction

 Horizontal impaction happens when the wisdom tooth is positioned horizontally.
-The tooth may seem like it's lying sideways and sleeping.
-It is the second most common type of Impaction.
+The tooth may seem like it's lying sideways.
+It is one of the most common types of impaction.

 Distal Impaction